JielingChen/obesity_level_prediction/README.md

 * Evaluate the performance of the tuned model on unseen data to ensure its generalization capability.

 **(7) Business Insights:**
-* Interprets the model's feature importances to identify the most influential factors in classifying obesity levels.
+* Interprets the model's feature importances to identify the most influential factors in predicting obesity levels.

 Parts (1)-(3) were done according to the instructor's requirements, while parts (4)-(7) were done out of personal interest to extend the analysis and enrich the overall results.